phonecloud-com/sip-nonce/README.md

 Contains both CommonJS and ESM modules for generating SIP-compatible random string values between 10 and 24 chars in length.

 Note: for speed, this library does not use crypto libraries for generating random bytes or seed data.
-It just uses several iterations of A-Z,a-z,0-9, shuffled and then randomly sliced into a substring.
+It just uses several iterations of A-Z,a-z and 0-9 progressively shuffled array using Math.random() and then randomly sliced into a substring.

 **Installation**